 Awareness and Alternatives:

-While the lottery offers a unique opportunity for U.S. residency, it’s also a target for scams, so potential applicants should only use the official website for their application and be wary of any service that charges a fee for entering the lottery.
-Besides the lottery, there are other pathways to U.S. immigration, such as family-based and employment-based visas, which might be more appropriate for some individuals.
+While the lottery offers a unique opportunity for U.S. residency, it’s also a target for scams.
+Potential applicants should only use the official website for their application.
+They should be wary of any service that charges a fee for entering the lottery.

 For more detailed information, you can refer to the comprehensive guide on the Diversity Visa Program at Immigration Vision.